AMD Advanced Media Acceleration (AMA) Release Notes¶

 Known Limitations¶

-Natively, MA35D does not support interlaced video processing.
-(See Decoding and De-interlacing for a hybrid solution.)
+Natively, MA35D only supports progressive video processing.
+(See Decoding and De-interlacing for a hybrid de-interlacing solution.)

 PF and VF must support PCIe memory regions BAR0 of 8 MB, BAR2 of 64 MB and BAR4 of 512 MB sizes.